virgelnoserale/miniproject2/README.md

 ## Acknowledgements
 - This project was inspired by Mr. Virgel Noserale's Project One, which is a hospital website
-- Many thanks to our Bootcamp Instructor Mr. Erwin Macaraig, the KodeGo team - Ms. Jhem, Mr. Gene, and Mr. Johnroe - our panelist for the presentation.
-Thanks to my partner, Mr. Virgel Noserale and to my fellow Kodemates.
+- Many thanks to our Bootcamp Instructor Mr. Erwin Macaraig, and the KodeGo team - Ms. Jhem, Mr. Gene, and Mr. Johnroe - our panelists for the presentation.
+Thanks to my partner, Mr. Virgel Noserale, and to my fellow Kodemates.

 ## Contact